Geometric theory of composition operators on Sobolev spaces: Sobolev Spaces, Capacity and Composition Operators

-see, for example, \cite{M}.
 In the general case coincidence of the Sobolev spaces $W^1_p(\Omega)$ and $L^1_p(\Omega)$ is the complicated open problem of the geometric analysis of Sobolev spaces.

-As we noted Sobolev spaces are Banach spaces of equivalence classes \cite{M} and it is based on the concept of so-called quasicontinuity which was introduced in 70th by V.~Havin and V.~Maz'ya \cite{HM72}.
-This concept is very essential for a correct understanding of the composition operators theory, otherwise it can lead to mistakes like in \cite{HK12} and \cite{K12}.
+As we noted, Sobolev spaces are Banach spaces of equivalence classes \cite{M} up to a set of corresponding capacity zero.
+This approach is based on the concept of so-called quasicontinuity which was introduced in 70th by V.~Havin and V.~Maz'ya \cite{HM72}.
+This concept is essential for a correct understanding of the theory of composition operators, otherwise the composition operator should be considered on subspaces of continuous Sobolev functions \cite{HK12,Kl12}, are not necessarily Banach spaces.
 To clarify the notion of equivalence classes of Banach Sobolev spaces we need to use the non-linear $p$-capacity associated with corresponding Sobolev spaces.

 Recall the notion of the $p$-capacity of a set $E\subset \Omega$ \cite{GResh,HKM,M}.
 Suppose $\Omega$ is an open set in $\mathbb R^n$ and $F\subset\Omega$ is a compact set.
 The $p$-capacity of $F$ with respect to $\Omega$ is defined as